kdkavanagh/kdkavanagh/_posts/2016-11-05-waterfall-plots-with-ggplot2.md

 Waterfall plots on [Wikipedia](https://en.wikipedia.org/wiki/Waterfall_plot)

 ## Sample dataset generation
-Generate a data.table and subsequent histogram data to pass into waterfall generation
+Generate a data.table and subsequent histogram data to pass into waterfall generation.
+Requires rcpp code from <a href="measuring-jitter/">my post on classifying jitter</a>

 {% highlight R %}
 require(data.table)